Datacenter Deployment Options

 Romana supports routed network deployment by advertising the pod network from each host to the upstream routing device.
 Romana can use either BGP or OSPF to announce these routes.
 Since the upstream device (typically the top-of-rack switch) will get routes from each host, there is no need for full mesh peering among nodes.
 For routing on the host configurations, Romana will update the host router directly and let it propagate the routes across the network.

-Segmented Layer 2 Networks
+Split Layer 2 Networks